Table of Contents

 Comply with the Education Requirements in Idaho

-The very first requirement to be eligible of taking the CPA exam in Idaho is to meet the educational standard of the state.
+The very first requirement to be eligible to take the CPA exam is to meet the Idaho CPA education requirements.
 To obtain the distinction of this degree, individuals must pass the difficult CPA exam.
 Candidates must meet their Idaho CPA Exam prerequisites and qualifications before they may sit for the exam.

 Each state has its own set of CPA exam eligibility standards, which should not be confused with licensure requirements.
 The Idaho CPA exam requirements will be discussed more below.
 According to the Idaho Society of Certified Public Accountants, you must have a baccalaureate or bachelor’s degree which includes: